whizzml/examples/find-neighbors/readme.md

 the centroid datasets (via the `row-distance-squared` flatline function) and add an extra column to the dataset, and then creates a sample of the result, ordered by the computed distance.

+The input instance can be specified using either field identifiers or field names.